false live

 GOLO's Reset 7 is a one-week jump-start that can be used at the beginning of your weight loss journey.
 But it is also a great way to help you break through a weight loss plateau.

-The Reset 7 plan servings and portions are the same as the regular GOLO for Life Plan, except with a more limited menu.
+The Reset 7 plan servings and portions are the same as the regular GOLO for Life® Plan, except with a more limited menu.
 It's designed to temporarily remove foods that are harder for the body to digest or tolerate.
-When you eliminate these foods and then add them back into your diet slowly, you are able to easily identify the ones that might have been slowing down your weight loss.
+When you eliminate these foods then slowly add them back into your diet, it can be easier to identify which ones are hampering your weight loss progress.

-Following the Reset 7 will also help reaffirm how to properly portion meals and how to create delicious and healthy GOLO meals based on your GOLO for Life Smart Card™.
+Following the Reset 7 plan can also help reaffirm how to properly portion meals and how to create delicious and healthy GOLO meals based on your GOLO for Life Smart Card™.

 --